Step 2: Ready to commence? Find information on finalising your PhD and MA commencement as a Faculty of Arts graduate researcher.

 - You are not required to make an appointment with the Arts Graduate Research Team to finalise your enrolment.
 You should discuss and keep your supervisors informed of your plan for commencement and subsequently submit the Graduate Research Enrolment Request form

 PhD graduate researchers are required to complete the PhD Coursework component prior to Confirmation.
 If you are unsure about the subjects you should be enrolled into, please discuss the options with your principal supervisor.
 You are responsible for ensuring selected subjects are compliant with the approved course structure.

 - Complete the administrative enrolment online

-- Submit the Graduate Research Enrolment Request Form (will be available closer to 2021) prior to your commencement.
+- Submit the Graduate Research Enrolment Request Form below prior to your commencement and no later than 14 February 2021 to allow sufficient time for review and processing.
 On the form, you must:

 - If you are an International student, you must have been granted the relevant student visa and attach a copy of your visa to the form; and